MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v2-linux.md

 ---
-title: Deploy a Azure Pipelines agent on Linux ms.custom: seodec18
+title: Deploy an Azure Pipelines agent on Linux ms.custom: seodec18
 description: Learn how you can easily deploy a self-hosted agent on Linux for Azure Pipelines and Team Foundation Server (TFS). ms.topic: conceptual